DanielEbert/slate/source/index.html.md

 > Examine the files in the current\_run directory.

 The fuzzer can send updates about the current fuzzing campaign to a UI server.
-Open a new Terminal and run 'server/main_loop' to start this UI server.
+Open a new Terminal and run 'cd ~/Exercises/server/ && ./main_loop' to start this UI server.

 Start the emulator with the exercise_parse.c.so shared object and the TestPrograms/exercise_jump_foo program.
 Additionally, specify a maximum input length of 6 via the 'emu' command line argument --max_input_length like so: 'LD_PRELOAD=../../patches/exercise_parse.c.so emu --max_input_length 6 .pio/build/megaatmega2560/firmware.elf'.
 The default maximum input length is 128.
 In this exercise, setting this maximum to 6 increases the code coverage faster.